Updated: Oct. 9, 2025

 Terra NevittTerra Nevitt is the Executive Director of the Washington State Bar Association and has served in that role since April 2019.
 She joined the Bar in 2014 to work with the Washington State Access to Justice Board and to provide leadership in coordinating the state's network of civil legal aid providers to address the persistent access to justice gap for low-income Washingtonians.
 During her time in that role, she worked with 19 independent legal aid organizations to facilitate the development of a strategic plan for the coordinated delivery of civil legal aid in Washington State.
 Terra also served as the Director of Advancement and Chief Development Officer before stepping into the role of Executive Director.
 Prior to joining WSBA, Terra was the Executive Director of LAW Advocates, a civil legal aid organization in Bellingham, worked with ECPAT International in Bangkok, Thailand, and worked as an immigration attorney and program director for Catholic Community Services in Western Washington.
 Terra has served on several boards focused on issues of diversity, leadership development, and access to justice and is currently serving on the Washington State Bar Licensure Task Force.
 She is a graduate of the University of Washington and the George Washington University School of Law.

-Sunitha AnjilvelSunitha Anjilvel was reelected to the Board of Governors in 2021.
+Sunitha AnjilvelSunitha Anjilvel served as the 2024-2025 WSBA president.
+She joined the Board of Governors as District 1 governor in 2019, was re-elected to the Board in 2021, and was elected by the Board as president-elect in 2023.
 She has practiced family law and estate planning in the Pacific Northwest since 2008.
 Since her first admission to practice law in 1990, Anjilvel has practiced in a variety of courts in Canada, California, and Washington in family law, criminal law, and civil litigation.
 In 2005, she served as director of a bipartisan campaign to support a redistricting reform initiative on California’s statewide ballot.
-She is committed to social justice and currently is a member of the WSBA Diversity, Equity & Inclusion Council and a director on the Board of Domestic Relations Attorneys of Washington (DRAW).
-Anjilvel has also volunteered for the Kinship Care Project and the Northwest Immigrant Rights Project.
+She is committed to social justice and served as chair and member of the WSBA Diversity, Equity & Inclusion Council for three years running, and served on the board of Domestic Relations Attorneys of Washington (DRAW).
+Anjilvel has also volunteered for the Kinship Care Project and Northwest Immigrant Rights Project.
 She has a B.A. from McGill University and a J.D. from Dalhousie Law School.
 She is licensed to practice law in Washington and California.

 Peter Finch